patrick-kidger/optimistix/benchmarks/README.md

 into a JAX-friendly format with the help of an LLM.
 They are then checked and compared against known results, primary literature or other CUTEST interfaces by a human (yours truly) and corrected if necessary.

+To add to the benchmark collection, provide the desired problem structure (the abstract classes) or an example problem to your LLM of choice and give it a SIF problem to parse.
+Then check against the SIF file (sometimes these are hard to make sense of) and look up the primary literature - there you can often find a concise and human-readable problem description.